clacke/statusnet-backup/README.md

 Known Issues
 ------------

+Also see the TODO file for those known issues/bugs that don't have a longer explanation.

 ### Unicode problems

 This tool works on Ubuntu 9.10.
 However, when I run it on identical (as far